Translation Awards

 Notice

-The Korea Times invites translators from around the world to participate in the 55th Modern Korean Literature Translation Awards.
+The Korea Times is inviting translators from around the world to participate in the 56th Modern Korean Literature Translation Awards.

 The annual competition awards English translations of works of contemporary Korean literature in two categories: fiction/drama and poetry.